 EXPLOSIVE SENTIMENT OVER DAVIS CASE

-Pakistan cannot ignore potentially explosive emotions over the shooting, which also resulted in the death of a third man run over by a U.S. vehicle that came to Davis' rescue.
+Pakistan cannot ignore potentially explosive emotions over the shooting incident, which also resulted in the death of a third man run over by a U.S. vehicle that came to Davis' rescue.

-While U.S. officials have said the Justice Department will conduct a criminal investigation of its own, it is unclear whether such an inquiry would lead to any trial.
+While U.S. officials have said the Justice Department will conduct a criminal investigation of its own, it is unclear whether such a probe would lead to a trial.